-There are two tram stops close to the stadium, Pius XII and Avinguda de Xile, although the tram system isn’t such a popular choice because it doesn’t reach the centre of the city.
-Although, that will change soon as the lines are currently being extended.
+There are two tram stops close to the stadium, Pius XII and Avinguda de Xile, although the tram system isn’t such a popular choice because it doesn’t reach the city centre.
+However, that will change soon as the lines are currently being extended.

 There are fifteen bus routes which stop near Camp Nou and, if one of them happens to stop near your hotel, they can also be a good option although I personally prefer the metro because it’s easier to understand.